Imburse-Payments/imburse-payments.github.io/pages/tutorials/creating-a-tenant-security-key.md

 Follow these steps to create a new Tenant Security Key for one of your Tenants.

 ### 1 - Aquire a Management Bearer Token
-You will need to generate an HMAC token for the following following request.
+You will need to generate an HMAC token for the following following request using your `Account Security Key`.

-**Note: If you already have a a valid `Management Bearer Token` then you can use that rather than creating a new one.
+**Note: If you already have a valid `Tenant Security Key` derived `Management Bearer Token` then you can use that rather than creating a new one.
 Skip to Step 2 if you have one.**

 #### Request